dylandres/Pomegranate/README.md

 # Pomegranate

-Build #6

-TODO:
+12/13 Presentation TODO

+Improvements:
-- Search Results Ranking Algorithm
+- Scoring/Leaderboard Algorithm
-- Rewards
+- Reward Icons
-- Search Results Image Display Bug
+- Search Results
-- Improved Scoring/Leaderboard Algorithm

-Done:
--   Improve seach so no more platform-quiz-user (Ranking Algorithm TODO)
+- Question Image sizing
+- More Rewards?

+Bugs:
+- Edit quiz not allowed right after creation
+- Quizzes with no questions have wheels spinning infinitely (Solution is to not allow publishing quiz if zero questions?)